markNZed/TaskFlow/README.md

 To learn more about the NodeJS Task Processor, see [README.md](NodeJS Task Processor/README.md) in the NodeJS Task Processor directory.

-To learn more about the Browser Task Processor, see [README.md](Browser Task Processor/README.md) in the Browser Task Processor directory.
+To learn more about the React Task Processor, see [README.md](React Task Processor/README.md) in the React Task Processor directory.

 To learn more about the Task object, see [README.md](shared/README.md) in the shared directory.

 ## Creating a New Task

 Imagine a new task that will be called TaskNew:
-* Create Browser Task Processor/src/components/Tasks/TaskNew.js (copy an existing Task)
+* Create React Task Processor/src/components/Tasks/TaskNew.js (copy an existing Task)
 * Add the license header to the file
 * Create NodeJS Task Processor/taskFunctions/TaskNew.mjs (copy and existing TaskFunction)
 * Add the license header to the file